libreswan/libreswan/README.md

 Libreswan was forked from Openswan 2.6.38, which was forked from FreeS/WAN 2.04.
 See the CREDITS files for contributor acknowledgments.

-It can be downloaded from various locations:
+It can be downloaded from:

     https://download.libreswan.org/
-    ftp://ftp.libreswan.org/

 A Git repository is available at: